lukamiletic95/papers/Abstract.md

 - *References?*

 Paper structure:
-.
-Abstract
+0. Abstract
-2. Introduction
+1. Introduction
 * Background (will shortly describe the whole idea for using blockchain nowadays)
 * About Tendermint (will describe the Tendermint platform without attention to details)
-3. Definitions
+2. Definitions
 * Byzantine fault tolerance
 * State Machine Replication
 * Blockchain